provenance-io/object-store/README.md

 This service was designed to support many underlying storage backends.
 The currently supported backends are `postgres`, `google cloud storage`, and the local `file system`.
 In practice, a sizeable number of objects this system stores are very small.
 For this reason the `postgres` backend, along with a byte threshold, is provided so that items smaller than the threshold specified can have thier bytes stored directly in the database.

+## Local Development

+In order to run locally a postgres connection and data directory is required.
+A base set of environment variables can be edited and sourced from `./bin/env`.

+## Running Locally

+The most common use case for `object-store` is to run it alongside `p8e` in order to write to the [Provenance Blockchain](https://provenance.io).
+The simplest way to get this up and running is [here](https://github.com/provenance-io/p8e-scope-sdk/tree/main/dev-tools/compose).